 Submission deadline: Michaelmas Term in Year 2 (Term 4), Week 1, Monday.

 Please contact the Academic Office if you are ready to submit for Transfer before this deadline.

-Email Word and PDF copies of the following to graduate.administrator@orinst.ox.ac.uk:
+Email Word and PDF copies of the following to graduate.administrator@ames.ox.ac.uk:

-- i. a piece of formal written work related to the field of your proposed thesis (5,000 10,000 words); - ii. a satisfactory outline (up to 1000 words) of the proposed subject of the thesis i.e. how you propose to treat your subject, and what materials and sources you plan to use; - iii. a completed GSO2 form signed by you, your supervisor(s) and college; - iv. your certificate of completion from the online Research Integrity course.
+- i. a piece of formal written work related to the field of your proposed thesis (5,000 10,000 words).
+This piece of work should be wholly or substantially the result of work undertaken while a student holds the status of Probationer Research Student and not be a reworking of a previously submitted Masters dissertation; - ii. a satisfactory outline (up to 1000 words) of the proposed subject of the thesis i.e. how you propose to treat your subject, and what materials and sources you plan to use; - iii. a completed GSO2 form signed by you, your supervisor(s) and college; - iv. your certificate of completion from the online Research Integrity course.